miwermi/surfs-up/README.md

     FROM measurement GROUP BY measurement.station ORDER BY count(measurement.station) DESC

 but since I was writing in python, it looked like this:

     session.query(Measurement.station, func.count(Measurement.station)).\
     group_by(Measurement.station).order_by(func.count(Measurement.station).desc()).all()

-The query revealed exactly what I wanted to see, a list of station ids and the number of data points reported by each:
+The query revealed exactly what I wanted to see, a list of station ids and the number of data points reported by each in descending order:

     [('USC00519281', 2772),
      ('USC00519397', 2724),